alsabbag/wumpus-prolog/README.md

     add_gold_KB(Glitter).
 ```

-### add_wumpus_KB
+### add\_wumpus_KB

 The following rule resolves to show the four adjacent grid squares locations to the current agent location (*agent_location([X,Y])*) do not contain a Wumpus based on their being no stench detected at the current agent location.
-The four adjacent squares (*Z1, Z2, Z3, Z4)*) are calculated and set using "is".
+The four adjacent squares (*Z1, Z2, Z3, Z4)*) are calculated and set using "is" for assignment.
 Each of these calculated locations are then set as facts indicating the Wumpus is not at that particular location (e.g. *assume_wumpus(no, [X,Z1])*).

 A rule for storing a confirmed location of the Wumpus is unnecessary, becasue by then, it's too late.